Skip to content

 Dyspraxia

 Dyspraxia — also called Developmental Coordination Disorder (DCD) — is a neurodevelopmental condition affecting motor planning and execution.
 The brain has difficulty coordinating the sequence of movements needed for fine and gross motor tasks.
 Intelligence is unaffected; motor execution is.
 Affects roughly 5-6% of children, persists into adulthood in most cases.
-Frequently co-occurs with autism and ADHD — the three conditions share underlying neurodevelopmental mechanisms and overlap heavily.
+Frequently co-occurs with autism and ADHD — the three conditions share underlying neurodevelopmental mechanisms and cluster heavily in the same people and families.

 1. What dyspraxia is